-Once inside the reserve you can really appreciate that this is a gem of a place and worth the wait.
-I recommend two nights here so you get the full benefit of staying in this idyllic reserve where you are totally immersed into the wildlife and African bush life.
+Once inside the reserve, you can really appreciate that this is a gem of a place and worth the wait.
+I recommend two nights here so you get the full benefit of staying in this idyllic reserve where you are totally immersed in the wildlife and African bush life.
 Exclusivity at its finest.

-Let the local guides transport you around the reserve in open topped Land Rover’s tracking the elusive black rhino as well as seeing other wildlife such as white rhino, elephant, buffalo, giraffe and a plethora of other plains game.
-The road system winds through the reserve from African savannah to riverine vegetation, and you never know what you going to see round the corner.
+Let the local guides transport you around the reserve in open-topped Land Rover’s tracking the elusive black rhino as well as seeing other wildlife such as white rhino, elephant, buffalo, giraffe and a plethora of other plains game.
+The road system winds through the reserve from the African savannah to riverine vegetation, and you never know what you going to see around the corner.
 The birdlife is also incredible and rare species such as the Narina Trogon can be seen.

 Stone Camp is in the heart of the reserve and is beautifully situated along a dry riverbed.
 Each room is a stone cottage which is open to the surrounding bush and most people normally comment on their loo with a view!
 The bed has a cascade of mosquito netting that is drawn down at night for you so that you can see the African bush from your bed.
 Dine out under the stars under the giant sausage trees and become at one with nature.